netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 Aliases:
 : An alias is defined by a combination of various parameters (e.g., IP prefix, protocol, port number, or VLAN {{IEEE802.1Qcp}}).
 Sets of aliases can be defined and referred to in ACL match criteria.

+Payload-based filtering:
+: Network traffic filtering technique that examines the data payload of packets, beyond just the header information, to identify, allow, or block traffic based on specific content or patterns within the payload.

 ## IPv6 Extension Headers

 The module can be used to manage ACLs that require matching against IPv6 extension headers {{!RFC8200}}.
 To that aim, a new IANA-maintained module for IPv6 extension header types "iana-ipv6-ext-types" is defined in this document.